 • Three or more feeding groups – use a 10% lead factor above the average production of the group.

 Sufficient feed should be offered to allow for 3% to 5% feed refusals.
 Feed refusals should look similar to the original diet and need to be removed daily.
-If cows need more or less feed on a daily basis, the easiest way to adjust feed amounts is to mix feed for more or less cows so the ration will remain balanced.
+If cows need more or less feed daily, the easiest way to adjust feed amounts is to mix feed for more or fewer cows so the ration will remain balanced.
 If cows consistently consume more or less than the projected amount of feed, then reformulate the diet to account for the different DMI.
-A small amount of DMI fluctuation is to be expected on a daily basis due to weather changes and animal management issues (i.e. vaccinations, moving cows to new groups, breeding, etc).
+A small amount of DMI fluctuation is to be expected daily due to weather changes and animal management issues (i.e. vaccinations, moving cows to new groups, breeding, etc).
 Daily changes to feed offered should be limited to 3% or less to avoid large changes in DMI or feed refusals.

 Feed bunk management includes the feeding environment of the cow, the ingredients fed to the cow, and the manner in which ingredients are presented to the cow.
 Each of these areas affects dry matter intake.
 On most dairy operations, dry matter intake is likely the largest single factor affecting milk production.
 The level of milk production has been shown to be positively correlated to profitability in most dairy operations.
 It becomes obvious that feed bunk management is one of the most critical aspects of managing a profitable and prosperous dairy enterprise.
 AK